Skip to the Main Content

 Right, that’s about how Jim did it.
 Being a bit of lowbrow myself, I enjoyed translating his answer into baby-talk.
 Others may enjoy this too:

-Since ATA for any object A, morphisms
+Since ATAA \otimes T \cong A for any object AA, morphisms

 are in 1-1 correspondence with morphisms